verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 .. arch:tag:: <sub_tile name"string" capacity="{int}">

+    .. seealso:: For a tutorial on describing the usage of sub tiles for ``heterogeneous tiles`` definition see :ref:`heterogeneous_tiles_tutorial`.

     Describes one or many sub tiles corresponding to the physical tile.
     Each sub tile is identifies a set of one or more stack location on a specific x, y grid location.